EBIvariation/variant-remapping/Evaluating_pipeline.md

 # Evaluation of the variant remapping pipeline

-To evaluate the remapping pipeline we use a
-To assess the quality of the remapping pipeline we remap variants GiaB from GRCh37 to GRCh38 and compare them with GiaB variants from GRCh38.
+To assess the quality of the remapping pipeline we remap GiaB variants from GRCh37 to GRCh38 and compare them with GiaB variants from GRCh38.
 To ensure that the remapped and standard variants are comparable We first filter the gold standard to keep only variants that are present in both dataset.